simi1505/SG13G2_ASIC-Design-Template/README.md

 <img src="doc\scripts_overview.svg" width="400"/>

-**Figure 1**: Overview of the script structure in the template GitHub repository
+**Figure 1**: Overview of the script structure in the template GitHub repository.

 I have also made a short video on how to use this repo: https://www.youtube.com/watch?v=UrUOg9s7gsM